jbush001/NyuziProcessor/tools/emulator/README.md

 A few other notes:

-- The emulator allocates 16MB of memory to the virtual machine, starting at address 0.
+- The emulator maps system memory starting at address 0.
 This must be initialized with a memory image, encoded in hexadecimal in a format that is consistent with that expected by the Verilog $readmemh.
 This can be produced from an ELF file by using the elf2hex utility included with the toolchain project.
+The memory layout in the emulator differs from that used on FPGA.
 - The simulation will exit when all threads are halted (disabled using control registers)
 - When the simulation is finished, it can optionally dump memory with the -d option
 - The -f flag will open a framebuffer window (assumed to be 32-bpp at memory address 0x200000).
+- By default this runs with four threads, but the number can be increased to simulate an arbitrary number of cores with the -t flag.
 - Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause it to dump detailed instruction statistics.
-- By default this runs with four threads, but the number can be increased to simulate an arbitrary number of cores with the -t flag.

 ### Debugging with LLDB (in development)